dannyniu/SafeTypes2/docs/prog-manual.md

 as the implementation now internally adds an extra nul byte just one byte beyond the effective length of the buffer.

+The implementation allocates a buffer in addition to the `s2data_t` context working data structure to hold the actual data.
+In versions after 2024-09-11, when the requested buffer size is small (less than or equal to 19 bytes), the data is held "inline" in the context working data structure to save the additional allocation of the buffer to save heap space, and to accelerate processing of small datum.

 `s2data_unmap(x)` decreases the internal count mentioned above.
 This internal count is used to make sure when resizing the buffer, no one accidentally access the old invalid buffer address should the underlaying `realloc` call actually